Ssagency/2factor.in-OTP-verification/README.md

 * controller.php - processing our API call, all functionality is there
 * js/verification.js - control of user data input and AJAX request to process controller.php

+* IMPORTANT - For development purpose only we show OTP number which is sent to phone number.
+Please delete lines 60 to 63 in controller.php when you are ready for Production.

 ## Used API